akka/akka/akka-docs/rst/scala/cluster-sharding.rst

 you use this mode.
 It is possible to remove ``akka-persistence`` dependency from a project if it is not used in user code and ``remember-entities`` is ``off``.
-Using it together with ``Remember Entities`` shards will be recreated after rebalancing, however will not be recreated after a clean cluster start - as data source is empty.
+Using it together with ``Remember Entities`` shards will be recreated after rebalancing, however will not be recreated after a clean cluster start as the Sharding Coordinator state is empty after a clean cluster start when using ddata mode.

 .. warning::